-Policy P&R-2.7: Work with the White Salmon Valley School District in converting the Jewett Sports Complex into multiuse fields to support and promote alternative activities.
+Policy P&R-2.7: Work with the White Salmon Valley School District in converting the Jewett Sports Complex into multiuse fields serving both baseball and soccer equally.
+Consider alternative uses for the complex in the winter, such as an outdoor modular ice rink.